stevencribbs/users/README.md

 `brew install redis`

+NOTE: for the JWT branch, redis installation is not required.

 ## Setup DynamoDB

 You will want to set up a local instance of DynamoDB.
 This can be a local install or a docker-based container.